 elsewhere, this will be to introduce the glory and reign of Christ, so that all the earth may be filled with the knowledge of the glory of God.

-Whatever Christians and theologians may have said on the parable of the tares (@Matthew 13), I may be allowed to say that it teaches us quite a different thing from what our dear brother finds there (p.
-55).
-He tells us that &#8216;wherever the Lord shall sow or cause to be sowed the good seed, the enemy will also come to sow tares, and that it will be so till the end.&#8217; This is not at all what the parable states, though the thing may be true in itself.
+Whatever Christians and theologians may have said on the parable of the tares (@Matthew 13), I may be allowed to say that it teaches us quite a different thing from what our dear brother finds there (page 55).
+He tells us that 'wherever the Lord shall sow or cause to be sowed the good seed, the enemy will also come to sow tares, and that it will be so till the end'.
+This is not at all what the parable states, though the thing may be true in itself.

 The word gives us a similitude of the kingdom of heaven, to which this dispensation belongs, and of which it forms a part.
-There is no other sower but the Son of man, and *the work which He has done is marred,* not as to the barn, because He will know how to separate the wheat from the tares, but as to the world, in which the work of this dispensation takes place.
+There is no other sower but the Son of man, and *the work which He has done is marred*, not as to the barn, because He will know how to separate the wheat from the tares, but as to the world, in which the work of this dispensation takes place.
 We see also that the evil, which introduced itself in the beginning by the carelessness of men, cannot be repaired by men as a whole, and in this world.
 For this is a dispensation of grace and not of judgment.

-The counsels as to the wheat cannot fail&#8212;it will be in the barn.
-But the work, with respect to this world, has been marred; because men have been entrusted with it, and their carelessness has given occasion to the enemy&#8217;s work, to which no remedy can be brought, as long as the dispensation subsists.
-I have not said that this parable proved that the evil was to go on increasing; but I said that the Lord had pronounced this judgment: viz., that the servants *could not remedy this state of things.* Is not this what the parable says?
+The counsels as to the wheat cannot fail -- it will be in the barn.
+But the work, with respect to this world, has been marred; because men have been entrusted with it, and their carelessness has given occasion to the enemy's work, to which no remedy can be brought, as long as the dispensation subsists.
+I have not said that this parable proved that the evil was to go on increasing; but I said that the Lord had pronounced this judgment: viz., that the servants *could not remedy this state of things*.
+Is not this what the parable says?
 It is never said in the word that the apostasy would choke the wheat, or the faithful.
 There will be faithful ones under the Antichrist, as we have seen, although it be certain that the apostasy will then exist.
 As for me, I only dare to say what the word has foretold.
-I behold an evil, to which the neglect of man has given rise, which has marred the Lord&#8217;s work, as to its state and as a whole in the world, which the Saviour alone can remedy, and which He will remedy in putting an end to this dispensation, this age, by the harvest.
+I behold an evil, to which the neglect of man has given rise, which has marred the Lord's work, as to its state and as a whole in the world, which the Saviour alone can remedy, and which He will remedy in putting an end to this dispensation, this age, by the harvest.

 I beseech those who desire to know the thoughts of God, very carefully to compare what I have said with the texts